continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 ls ~/workshop
 ```

-You should see directories similar to:
+You should see these directories:

 ```text
 ivert